remy29/backend-test/README.md

 example ```curl -H "Authorization: Basic YWRtaW46bmV0LWNlbnRz" http://localhost:3000/```

-or use a service such as postman or RESTed and choose basic auth and enter credentials from .env
+or use a service such as postman or RESTed and choose basic auth, enter credentials from .env and make a request to ```http://localhost:{chosen server port}```

 or from another app use axios or other http request library with headers in request ex:
 ```